Dimzmiks555/rsschool-cv/cv.md

 * E-mail: anodaday@yandex.ru
 ## Information

-Мои основные приоритеты углубиться в программирование и стать специалистом в данной сфере. Я с подросткового возраста стремлюсь почти все свое свободное время отдавать изучению компьютеров.
+My main priorities are to delve into programming and become a specialist in this field.
+Since I was a teenager, I have been striving to devote almost all my free time to studying computers.
 I like repair computers, create websites, programm, decide logic tasks and etc..
-My table books about information technology help me improve my skills in programming and learning ПО.
+My table books about information technology help me improve my skills in programming and learning Software.
 Learning IT – it's my future профессия and hobby.
 I want to help decide unique tasks for modernisation and automation bussiness processes.
 I like decide hard and non-standard tasks.
-I accept them as a challenge. Я – целеустремленный человек.
-When i take a tasks – моя цель выполнить ее качественно, на результат и превзойти ожидания клиента! Я требователен к себе и внимателен к деталям. Я всегда стремлюсь уловить суть задачи и проблемы, чтобы наиболее рационально и оптимально решить задачу. Учусь быстро, стремлюсь анализировать и опираться на опыт лидирующих мировых информационных компаний. Хочу быть разносторонне развитым с сфере разработки программ. Я очень люблю изучать информационные технологии и все, что с ними связано.
-I try know computers «inside», from сборки and fixing to create applications.
-Hunger for learning new things - is one of my strong sides. Я могу часами и днями изучать лекции и материалы по программированию, стараюсь развивать свой кругозор. Буду рад новым вызовам!
+I accept them as a challenge.
+I am a purposeful person.
+When i take a tasks – my goal is to perform it efficiently, to achieve results and exceed the client's expectations!
+I am demanding of myself and attentive to details.
+I always strive to capture the essence of the problem and the problem in order to solve the problem in the most rational and optimal way.
+I am learning fast, I strive to analyze and rely on the experience of the world's leading information companies.
+I want to be versatile in the field of software development.
+I really like to study information technologies and everything related to them.
+I try know computers «inside», from construct and fixing to create applications.
+Hunger for learning new things - is one of my strong sides.
+I can spend hours and days studying lectures and materials on programming, I try to develop my horizons.
+I will be glad to meet new challenges!

 ## My skills